I live in Middle Tennessee.

 his hand was incredible.
 He felt like his fingertips were going

-to blow off and he looked at me on the ground.
+to blow off when he looked at me on the ground.
 He said I was on

 my hands and knees with my head dropped downward for almost a minute.